Quantum Nonlinearity for Optical Neural Computing: Introduction

-In this work, we propose a low-power optical neural network architecture that takes advantage of the strong nonlinearity of individual quantum emitters.
+In this work, we present a theoretical proposal for a low-power optical neural network architecture that exploits the strong nonlinearity of individual quantum emitters.
 Specifically, we introduce a quantum-enhanced activation unit by embedding quantum emitters into adjoint-optimized nanophotonic structures \cite{lalau2013adjoint}.
-A strong nonlinear response can be achieved at intensities below $1~\text{nW}/\mu\text{m}^{2}$.
-With full-wave simulations, we verify the performance on nonlinear classification task as well as a reinforcement learning tasks, demonstrating functionality beyond linear models.
+A strong nonlinear response can be achieved at intensity level of $\text{nW}/\mu\text{m}^{2}$.
+With full-wave simulations, we verify the performance on nonlinear classification task as well as reinforcement learning tasks, demonstrating functionality beyond linear models.
 To enable a fair comparison across different physical nonlinearities, we develop a theoretical framework that quantifies the ``expressive power'' of an arbitrary activation unit.
 Unlike existing theoretical analyses that focus on purely linear optics \cite{kulce2021capacity, miller2023thickness, li2025spatial, onodera2025} or restricted classes of unitary transformations \cite{yu2025nonlinear}, our framework directly links a nonlinear input-output response to the depth-wise growth of ONN expressivity.
 This allows us to translate a targeted expressive power into the required light intensity, enabling a quantitative assessment of ONN's energy efficiency.
 Applying this framework, we show that conventional platforms based on Kerr effect or saturable absorption would require prohibitively high intensities to match the digital baseline.
 In contrast, the proposed quantum-enhanced activation reduces the required intensity by seven orders of magnitude.
-Finally, we look into the future by estimating the optical power consumption of running all-optical large language models (LLMs).
-Our analysis shows that the proposed scheme can, in principle, reduce the optical power consumption to a few watts, with a favorable sublinear scaling in model size.
-Taken together, our results indicate that large-scale all-optical deep learning, powered by quantum-enhanced nonlinearities, could reduce the energy footprint of AI inference, providing a path beyond the limits of electronic hardware.
+Finally, we look into the future by estimating the nonlinearity-limited optical power for optical large language models (LLMs).
+Our analysis shows that this lower bound, set by the nonlinear activation alone, remains at the watt level for the proposed scheme and scales sublinearly with model size.
+Taken together, our results indicate that large-scale optical neural computing, powered by quantum-enhanced nonlinearities, could reduce the energy footprint of AI inference, providing a path beyond the limits of electronic hardware.